PlayboyPrime/variable-function/README.md

-## Note: This only displays the mod variable, it dosnt save it.
+## Note: This function only displays the mod variable, it dosnt save it.